JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 If your TeamCity server runs under Linux, JCIFS library is used for the Windows domain login.
 This only supports Windows domain servers with SMB (SMBv1) enabled.
 SMB2 is not supported.The library is configured using the properties specified in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/ntlm-config.properties` file.
 Changes to the file take effect immediately without the server restart.

-JCIFS library settings which cannot be changed in run\-time or settings to affect HTTP NTLM settings can only be set via a properties file passed via `-Djcifs.properties` JVM option.
+JCIFS library settings which cannot be changed in runtime or settings to affect HTTP NTLM settings can only be set via a properties file passed via `-Djcifs.properties` JVM option.

 If the default settings do not work for your environment, refer to [http://jcifs.samba.org/src/docs/api/](http://jcifs.samba.org/src/docs/api/) for all available configuration properties.
 If the library does not find the domain controller to authenticate against, consider adding the `jcifs.netbios.wins` property to the `ntlm-config.properties` file with the address of your WINS server.
 For other domain services locating properties, see [http://jcifs.samba.org/src/docs/resolver.html](http://jcifs.samba.org/src/docs/resolver.html).